-The information contained in this document is for Welab Bank Limited ("the Bank") to comply with the Banking (Disclosure) Rules ("BDR") made under section 60A of the Banking Ordinance.
-The statement is prepared in accordance with the BDR and disclosure templates issued by the Hong Kong Monetary Authority ("HKMA").
+This Unaudited Regulatory Disclosure Statement should be read in conjunction with 2021 Audited Financial Statements ("financial statements").
+The financial statements and this Regulatory Disclosure Statement taken together comply with the Banking (Disclosure) Rules ("BDR") under section 60A of the Banking Ordinance.
+The disclosure statement is prepared in accordance with the BDR and disclosure templates issued by the Hong Kong Monetary Authority ("HKMA").